MatthewBurfitt/Integral-Grobner-basis-for-spectral-sequence/README.md

             [ [1, [1,0,0]], [1, [0,1,0]], [2, [0,0,1]] ]
             ]

-#Grobner basis of the intersection of of ideals gnerated by sym_polys and dif_polys
+#Grobner basis of the intersection of of ideals generated by sym_polys and dif_polys
-#the elemnts quitnet of Z[x,y,z] by symetic polynomials (sym_polys) have a rpesentavie blow degree 6 and all polynomials are homogenious
+#the elements quotient of Z[x,y,z] by symmetric polynomials (sym_polys) have a representative blow degree 6 and all polynomials are homogenious
 #so we can set on all varaible (dim_ranges = [[0,2]]) the maximal degree to be 6 (max_dims = [6])
 Grobner_basis_of_intersection = G.intersection_Grobner(sym_polys, dif_polys, ['x','y','z'], dim_ranges = [[0,2]], max_dims = [6], grobner_poly_lists_first = False, show_poly_list = True)
 G.display_poly_list_numbered(Grobner_basis_of_intersection, ['x', 'y', 'z'])

-#Grobner basis of the Syzygy relatiosn between the Grobner basis of the intersection polynomials
+#Grobner basis of the Syzygy relations between the Grobner basis of the intersection polynomials
 intersection_Grobner_Syzygys = G.Syzygy(Grobner_basis_of_intersection, remove_trivial_syz = True, dim_ranges = [], max_dims = [])
 G.display_poly_list_list_numbered(intersection_Grobner_Syzygys, ['x', 'y', 'z'])
 ```

-More exaples form the paper that the libray accompanies can be found in the *'Examples'* folder.
+More examples form the paper that the library accompanies can be found in the *'Examples'* folder.

 ## Reference manual